-There are about 700 Meet Up and Eat Up sites across Wayne, Oakland and Macomb counties this summer.
+There are about 700 Meet Up and Eat Up sites across Macomb, Oakland, Washtenaw and Wayne counties this summer.
 Each, like Gateway Garden, provides more than just a meal; they offer a safe and engaging place for kids to connect with peers and caring adults and have fun.

 For Mellisa and Glenda, it’s a return to simpler times.